Video shows right-wing activist confronting Dan Crenshaw yelling ‘Eyepatch McCain’

 Video shows right-wing activists confronting GOP’s Dan Crenshaw yelling ‘Eyepatch McCain’

-Texas lawmaker also called ‘globalist Rino’ by Alex Stein
+Texas lawmaker was also called ‘globalist Rino’ by Alex Stein

 Texas Representative Dan Crenshaw and his staff were confronted and harassed by right-wing social media activist Alex Stein at the Republican Party of Texas convention on Saturday.